Zint Barcode Generator and Zint Barcode Studio User Manual

 }

 Where speed is important, the buffer can be returned instead in a more compact intermediate form using the output option OUT_BUFFER_INTERMEDIATE.
 Here each byte is an ASCII value: '1' for foreground colour and '0' for background colour, except for Ultracode, which also uses colour codes: 'W' for white, 'C' for cyan, 'B' for blue, 'M' for magenta, 'R' for red, 'Y' for yellow, 'G' for green, and 'K' for black.
+Alpha values are not reported (alphamap will always be NULL).
 The loop for accessing the data is then:

 int row, col, i = 0;